-Looking at the balance in impaired loans, it shows the Bank has recognized a slight increase in the overall balance of impaired loans when looking at March 2012 compared to December 2011.
+Looking at the balance in impaired loans, it shows the Bank has recognized an increase in the overall balance of impaired loans when looking at June 2012 compared to December 2011.
 However, a positive factor can also been seen: A significant decrease in the current average balance during 2012.
 This is due mainly to the collection of principal from the sale of collateral from two borrowers and the remainder from charge-off activity within this classification of loans during 2011.

-An increase in the impaired loans with a valuation allowance relates to one relationship of just over \$200 thousand which the Bank added during the first quarter 2012.
-A collection of the collateral may have a short fall.
+An increase in the impaired loans with a valuation allowance relates to two relationships of \$2.4 million, one comprising \$2.3 million, being added in the second quarter.
+This was in addition to one relationship of just over \$200 thousand which the Bank added during the first quarter 2012.
+In addition, during the second quarter, one relationship previously declared impaired had an increase in the allocation amount.
+A collection of the collateral may have a larger short fall.